© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Worgret Heath, 390m west of Little Farm is a scheduled monument protected by Historic England under reference 1018191.
 View the official record →

-Bowl barrow on Worgret Heath is a Bronze Age burial monument located in Dorset, approximately 390 metres west of Little Farm.
+Bowl barrow on Worgret Heath is a Bronze Age funerary monument located in Dorset, approximately 390 metres west of Little Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018191.

 Bowl barrow on Worgret Heath, 390m west of Little Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018191.